ImtiazVision/Java/Notes.md

 ## Dynamic Polymorphism :

 **Dynamic Polymorphism** : is the technique that allows methods in the base and derived classes to have the same name, return type, and parameters.
+Runtime polymorphism is another name for it.

 ## Method Overriding :